Last Updated on

 With all of that said, let’s get into talking about the features that the Schecter C1 has to offer to musicians:

 The Schecter C1 Platinum is comprised of a mahogany body, a maple top, and a three-piece maple neck.
 Combining all three of these woods together will provide you with a tone that really highlights the lower end of your range.
-Using the combination of a mahogany body with a maple neck adds brightness to your overall sound.
+Using the combination of a mahogany body, ebony fingerboard, with a maple neck adds brightness to your overall sound.

-As far as the sound that this instrument produces, the Schecter C1 would sound very well in any metal or rock genre, such as 80’s metal, rock, heavy metal, and even thrash metal.
+As far as the sound that this instrument produces, the Schecter C1 would sound very well in any metal or rock genre, such as 80’s metal, rock, heavy metal, and even thrash metal that all guitar players will love.
 The Schecter C1 has an EMG 57/66 active combo pick up installed in it, which provides this electric guitar with a great range of dynamic contrast.

 The biggest complaint that I had about this guitar’s sound is that when the sound is exposed to a lot of gain, the overall sound loses a lot of clarity; I also noticed that when exposed to a lot of gain, larger chords tend to sound very muddled together.

-I do not think that this would be the best guitar to play if you are a musician who personally has built your sound around playing on a lot of gain.
+I do not think that this would be the best guitar to play if you are a musician who personally has built your sound around playing on a lot of gains.

 I would also not recommend using this guitar if you are someone who plays a lot of chords or power chords in your music because you’re going to lose the clarity of your personal sound (especially if you don’t refine your amp).